-All Change!
-Yes, it’s that time again – time for the game to change again, and time for us Prot Paladins to relearn everything we know about being hit very hard by something taller than a small office block.
-In Mists of Pandaria, possibly a Panda taller than an office block.
-Odd image.
-So, if you’re staring at your Protection Paladin in confusion after WoW’s Patch 5.3, here’s everything you need to know about our talents and advised specs, glyphs, rotation (such as it is), reforging priorities, preferred stats, gem choices and more.
-Let’s into the Throne of Thunder!
+It’s nearly the end of the expansion – but first, us Prot Paladins get to bring the Holy wrath to Garrosh.
+Which, let’s face it, is long overdue.
+So, if you’re staring at your Protection Paladin in confusion after WoW’s Patch 5.4, here’s everything you need to know about our talents and advised specs, glyphs, rotation (such as it is), reforging priorities, preferred stats, gem choices and more.

 Protection Tanking “Rotation” and Priorities